ftilde/ugdb/README.md

 The virtual terminal does not yet properly implement all ansi functions, but it quite usable for a number of terminal applications.

+## IPC Interface

+`ugdb` can be controlled remotely via a unix domain socket-based (undocumented, quite limited) IPC interface.
+In practice this means that you can install [vim-ugdb](https://github.com/ftilde/vim-ugdb) and set breakpoints in ugdb from vim using the `UGDBBreakpoint` command.

 ## Some notes on the status

 This project mostly scratches my own itch -- successfully.
 I use it as my primary debugger.
 I that sense I consider this project as "done", but additional sub-itches may be sub-scratched in the future.

 ## Licensing